Generic Name: febuxostat (feb-UX-oh-stat) (Oral route)

-Do not use azathioprine (Azasan®, Imuran®) or mercaptopurine (Purinethol®) while you are taking this medicine.
+Do not use azathioprine (Azasan®, Imuran®) or mercaptopurine (Purinethol®) while you are using this medicine.
 Using these medicines together can cause serious medical problems.

-This medicine may increase your risk of having serious heart and blood vessel problems such as heart attack or stroke.
+This medicine may increase your risk of having serious heart and blood vessel problems, such as unstable chest pain, heart attack, stroke, or death.
 Check with your doctor right away if start having chest pain, trouble with breathing, sudden or severe headache, or problems with vision, speech, or walking.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.